SkyKings-Guild/Guides/guides/gemstone.md

 ## Getting HOTM 7

-List of Commisions and strategies for them:
+List of Commissions and strategies for them:
 - Mine 1000 hard stone - self explanatory
-- X Gemstone collecter (1000 of x gemstone) - Use armadillo for this, make sure you are holding a pickaxe when using armadillo.
+- X Gemstone collector (1000 of x gemstone) - Use armadillo for this, make sure you are holding a pickaxe when using armadillo.
 - Chest looter (open 3 chests) - Find a structure.
 - X mob slayer (Kill 13 of x mob, or 5 thysts.) - Automaton spawns in precursor remnants.
 Sludge spawns in jungle.
 Team